nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        **Expected**: The contact named John Doe is deleted from the list.
 Details of the deleted contact shown in the status message.

     1. **Test case**: `delete John Doe`<br>
-       **Expected**: No person is deleted.
+       **Expected**: No contact is deleted.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `delete`, `delete XXX`, `...` (where XXX is not a name in the address book)<br>
        **Expected**: Similar to previous.

+### Editing a person

+1. Editing a person's information while all clients are being shown.

+    1. **Prerequisites**: Only **one** contact with the name john doe should exist in PhysioPal.
+If not, add the contact by using the command:<br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`

+    1. **Test case**: `edit John Doe p/91234567`<br>
+       **Expected**: The contact named john doe has his/her phone number changed to `91234567`.
+Details of the edited contact is shown in the status message.

+    1. **Test case**: `edit John Doe n/John Doo`<br>
+       **Expected**: The contact named john doe has his/her name changed to john doo.
+Details of the edited contact is shown in the status message.

+    1. **Test case**: `edit John Doo`<br>
+       **Expected**: No contact is edited.
+Error details shown in the status message.

-### Locating Persons
+### Locating persons

 1. Locating a person by name while all clients are being shown.

-    1. **Prerequisites**: Ensure at least one contact with the name "john doe" exists in PhysioPal.
+    1. **Prerequisites**: Only **one** contact with the name john doe should exist in PhysioPal.
 If not, add the contact by using the command:<br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`

     2. **Test case**: `find John`<br>**Expected**: All contacts with names containing "john" (case-insensitive) should appear in the results, e.g., "john doe."
 The search should be able to display "john" and "john doe" regardless of casing.
+Total number of the matched contacts is shown in the status message.

     3. **Test case**: `find alex david`<br>**Expected**: Contacts containing "alex" or "david" in any order should appear in the results, e.g., "alex yeoh" and "david li."
 The results should display all contacts that match at least one keyword in a case-insensitive manner.
+Total number of the matched contacts is shown in the status message.

-    4. **Test case**: `find Han`<br>**Expected**: No contact is shown in the results if only partial matches exist, such as "hans," since the system only matches full words.
+    4. **Test case**: `find Han`<br>**Expected**: No contact is shown in the results if no client's name contains "han".
+Error details shown in the status message.

 2. Locating a person by phone number while all clients are being shown.

     1. **Test case**: `find p/88`<br>**Expected**: All contacts with phone numbers containing "88" should be shown.
 For instance, if "john doo" has the phone number "88765432," he should appear in the results, allowing partial phone number matches.
+Total number of the matched contacts is shown in the status message.

-### Viewing a Person
+### Viewing a person

 1. Viewing a person’s details in the address book.

-    1. **Prerequisites**: Ensure that the contact with the exact name exists in PhysioPal.
+    1. **Prerequisites**: Only **one** contact with the name john doe should exist in PhysioPal.
 And that he or she has a scheduled appointment.
 If not, add the required contact or appointment using a command similar to:<br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` and `schedule John Doe d/2024-10-29 1200 note/First Appointment` respectively

-    2. **Test case**: `view John Doe`<br>**Expected**: A pop-up window should display the full details for john doe, including:
+    1. **Test case**: `view John Doe`<br>**Expected**: A pop-up window should display the full details for john doe, including:
         - Name
         - Phone Number
         - Email